DHS After School Program

 If you are with a class/team/group

-1. Follow instructions of P.A. system, teacher, staff, coach, or moderator in charge.
+1. Follow instructions of the P.A. system, teacher, staff, coach, or moderator in charge.

 2. If the building is shaking or it is clear that an earthquake is taking place:

-take cover under desks, tables, or other type of protection and face away from windows;
+take cover under desks, tables, or other types of protection and face away from windows;

-take a protective position by bending your head close to knees, cover back of head with one hand;
+take a protective position by bending your head close to your knees, covering the back of your head with one hand;

-use other hand to hold onto table leg (if earthquake) or protect eyes with other hand;
+use the other hand to hold onto the table leg (if earthquake) or protect your eyes with the other hand;

 stay under cover until directed otherwise;